tmhglnd/mercury/docs/07-environment.md

 #### Aspect Ratio

 Adjust the aspect ratio of the screen.
-You can choose between a variety of common used aspect ratios such as:
+You can choose between a variety of common used aspect ratios:

 - 1:1 (Instagram)
 - 5:4 (Early Television)